Laura’s favorite sustainability initiative: Dress for Success

 The Fun Part

-I very much enjoy working for an organisation with such a mission.
+I very much enjoy working for an organization with such a mission.
 All volunteers are highly motivated to help people and all donors are happy to contribute by bringing in reusable items.
 But most of all, I enjoy the contact with our clients, whose life is often so different from mine.
 It is very interesting to hear their stories and to work together with them on their first impression in a job interview.
 Although it does not feel like we expend a huge amount of effort to help them, our clients are often very grateful.

 What Can You Do?